Do-it-yourself, or pro se, divorce has never been easier or more accessible than it is right now.

 As stated above, pro se divorce works best in simple situations.

-Marriage is the process of combining two lives, and the longer it lasts, the more entwined they become.
+But when it comes to ending a marriage, things often become twisted in short order.
+Marriage is the process of combining two lives.
+The longer it lasts, the more entwined they become.
 Since divorce is the process of untangling two lives, it’s easy to see why a long marriage may slow down and complicate the process.

 There’s a lot to consider in longer marriages.

-• Depending on the length, you may be entitled to part of your spouse’s retirement benefits.
+- Depending on the length, you may be entitled to part of your spouse’s retirement benefits.

-• When you own cars, a home, or other valuable assets, figuring out who gets what takes time.
+- When you own cars, a home, or other valuable assets, figuring out who gets what takes time.

-• So does splitting debts or figuring out what to do about home loans or shared credit card balances.
+- So does splitting debts or figuring out what to do about home loans or shared credit card balances.

-• When you have kids, there’s custody, visitation, and child support to consider.
+- When you have kids, there’s custody, visitation, and child support to consider.

-• Where do the children live, and who pays for college?
+- Where do the children live, and who pays for college?

 If your spouse has a divorce lawyer, you may also want to reconsider the DIY approach.
 Going up against an experienced professional puts you at a significant disadvantage.
+Your spouse’s attorney may even fear a judge throwing out a settlement because it skews too far in favor of their client.

-Read More: How Long Does Divorce Take In California?
+Related Reading: How Long Does Divorce Take In California?

 Risks of DIY Divorce

-Divorce is tricky and legal inexperience causes problems.
-If you don’t know what to look for, you may agree to an unfavorable custody split.
 It’s possible to leave valuable assets on the table, settle on an unfair division of property, or even wind up burdened with additional debt you didn’t expect.

 It’s hard to know what to look for if you’ve never been through this before.
-Even paperwork can cost you time and money if a judge throws out your agreement due to improperly filled out forms.
+Even paperwork can cost you time and money if a judge throws out your agreement due to improperly filled-out forms.

 Ultimately, this is a question you have to answer for yourself.
 DIY divorce or representing yourself is a risk-reward scenario.
-You have to weigh the pros and cons and decide what’s best for you and what’s right for your case.
+You have to weigh the pros and cons and decide what’s best for you and right for your case.

 A pro se approach may seem like a great idea, and depending on the circumstances, it may be a good match.
 It can streamline the process and cut down expenses.
 But it may also cause more trouble than you anticipate.